Emergency Evacuation 101

 How should medium sized companies with 50-500 employees plan?

 The larger the company, the harder it is to keep track of employees.
-Employees can be scattered throughout the facility or even be off-site.
+Employees can be scattered throughout the facility or even off-site.
 To further complicate things, companies may have multiple buildings, facilities, or sites requiring their own evacuation routes, procedures, and EAP.
 A more comprehensive plan must be put into place to account for all these concerns.
-Building upon the key factors that safety professionals should consider when creating an EAP for a small company (see section above), medium sized companies may need to add more to their EAP including:
+Building upon the key factors that safety professionals should consider when creating an EAP for a small company (see section above), medium-sized companies may need to add more to their EAP, including:

 • Create accessible routes for people with disabilities